azulverdosa/animonocles_product_page/README.md

 # Animnonicles Product Page

 > A fairly simple project from my first days of coding!
 Many thanks to [Free Code Camp](https://www.freecodecamp.org/) for all their guidance and support!
-Live demo to go here.
+Live demo to go here (coming soon).

 ## Table of Contents